jtlwheeler/katas/roman-numeral-calculator/README.md

 ### User Story: Addition
 As a Roman bookkeeper, I want to be able to add two numbers together; so that I can do my work faster with fewer mathematical errors.
 ### User Story: Subtraction
-As a Roman bookkeeper, I want to
+As a Roman bookkeeper, I want to be able to subtract one number from another; so that I can do my work faster and with fewer mathematical errors.